-The nomenclature is the same as in Table 1.
-The symbols v_i and v_r indicate the wave speed to the left or right of the mechanical perturbation, respectively.
+^{}The nomenclature is the same as in Table 1.
+The symbols $\mathbf{v_l}$ and $\mathbf{v_r}$ indicate the wave speed to the left or right of the mechanical perturbation, respectively.
 The speed units are Å/fs.

 The waves propagating on the graphene layers with low concentrations of BN compounds are in general the fastest waves.
 The wave speeds v_1 and v_r are different when the doping elements are located either on the right side or the left side of the mechanical perturbation that generates the wave on the lattice.
-On the other hand, the wave speeds of the graphene layers with high concentrations of BN molecules are in general small and depend on the distribution of the BN compounds in the lattice.
-Finally, the pure graphene shows the fastest wave speed and the boronnitride lattice the slowest one (with an average speed ratio of 1.9).
-Apparently, the change of masses in replacing CC compounds with BN compounds, and the distribution of the doping elements (either to the left or right of the mechanical perturbation) are sufficiently important to imprint a difference in the wave propagation at the very first moments of the perturbation.
-In this respect, the mechanical wave speeds of graphene may be modulated by the presence of a number of BN compounds and their distribution in the graphene sheet.
+On the other hand, the wave speeds of the graphene layers with high concentrations of BN molecules are in general small and depend on the distribution of the BN compounds in the lattice, except for the gp12BN(E) hybrid layer, which shows a speed slightly bigger than that of pure graphene in the left direction.
+In the gp12BN(E) hybrid layer we have BN rings intercalated in linear form in the graphene layer and, on the other hand, the number of the BN rings is different in the left and right directions (Figure 2E).
+The intercalation and the directional asymmetry of the BN rings may be the cause of observing a large speed in the propagation of the perturbation with respect to that on pure graphene.
+In spite of that, the pure graphene shows fast wave speeds and the boron-nitride lattice slow ones (with an average speed ratio of 1.9).
+Apparently, the change of masses in replacing CC compounds with BN compounds, and the distribution of the doping elements (either to the left or right of the mechanical perturbation) are sufficiently important to imprint a difference in the wave propagation from the very first moments of the perturbation.
+In this respect, the mechanical wave speeds of graphene may be modulated by the presence of a number of BN compounds and their distribution in the graphene sheets.